nickoneill/PermissionScope/README.md

 PermissionScope gives you space to explain your reasons for requesting their precious permissions and allows users to tackle the system dialogs at their own pace.
 It conforms to (what I hope will be) a standard permissions design but is flexible enough to fit in to most UIKit-based apps.

-Best of all, PermissionScope detects when ([some of](https://github.com/nickoneill/PermissionScope/issues/9)) your permissions have been denied by a user and gives them an easy prompt to go into the system settings page to modify these permissions.
+Best of all, PermissionScope detects when your app's permissions have been denied by a user and gives them an easy prompt to go into the system settings page to modify these permissions.

 ## Table of Contents
 * [Installation](https://github.com/nickoneill/PermissionScope/#installation)